gleday/mtp/README.md

 level of each test (possibly using different methods).

 The benefits of multiple testing procedures include:
-- improve balance between incorrectly and correctly rejected null hypotheses (i.e. between
+- improved balance between incorrectly and correctly rejected null hypotheses (i.e. between
 Type I errors and statistical power).
-- provide statistical guarantees regarding the extent of incorrectly rejected null hypotheses
+- offer statistical guarantees regarding the extent of incorrectly rejected null hypotheses